 When we found this light fixture from Allen Roth at Lowe's, I immediately fell in love with it because I can change the glass shades to mason jars if I want.

-The glass pendants were perfect to allow the light to fully shine through, but I didn’t want them clustered together.
+The glass pendants were perfect to allow the light to fully shine through, but I didn't want that clustered lights look.
 We wanted the lights spread evenly across the length of the kitchen island.

 How to Build a Pallet Light Box: